 In the absence of funding from the C2C being granted to date, Surrey County Council has been able to take forward the high priority A217 Brighton Road/Horseshoe crossing scheme.
 The crossing has been constructed and was opened in July 2018.
 Secured developer funding was used to pay for the construction of the crossing.
 If future funding is secured for the full STP project, the proposed cycle/pedestrian scheme linkages beyond the crossing itself will be taken forward through the delivery of the full programme of area wide sustainable transport improvements.

 Between 27 June 2016 and 14 August 2016 we asked for your views on the proposed improvements.

 Details of the proposals were displayed online during this period and were also on display at a series of staffed public exhibitions held on 14 and 16 July in Epsom, and on 4 and 6 August in Banstead.

-We analysed all of the responses and below is a report which describes the consultation process and provides the analysis of feedback received.
-Feedback from the consultation was taken into account when preparing the Business Case and the Consultation Report was included in the Annexes of the Business Case submitted.
+We analysed all of the responses and feedback from the consultation was taken into account when preparing the Business Case, with a Consultation Report included in the Annexes of the Business Case submitted.